 Benefits of indexing

-Examples of funders that require indexing from their grantees include the Bill and Melinda Gates Foundation and cOAlitionS.
+Many funders require their grantees to publish in indexed journals, include the Bill and Melinda Gates Foundation and cOAlitionS.
 Funders’ policies vary, however, with significant differences across global regions.

 Choosing an index